Each washer-dryer rated in our washer dryer reviews has been put through a series of independent tests in the Which? test labs.

 To find out which brands are the most reliable, we survey thousands of washer-dryer owners every year about any faults or breakdowns they've experienced, and we use this data to calculate reliability ratings for each of the major brands.
 The higher the reliability rating, the more reliable that brand has proven to be, according to the experiences of owners.

 A washer-dryer can only qualify as a Best Buy we recommend if, as well as the machine doing a great job, the brand scores at least three out of five stars for reliability, from our annual survey of owners.
 Alternatively, a product can also be a Best Buy if it does not score highly for reliability but instead has a free five-year warranty as standard.

 We evaluate every machine's design and controls to assess how easy it is to use.
 Examples of some features our experts look for are listed below:

 Different sizes, textures and shapes, as well as noises that indicate a button has been successfully selected, are helpful to people with visual impairments.

-The graph below shows the highest and lowest yearly running costs we have measured in our tests for washer-dryers:
+The chart below shows the highest and lowest yearly running costs we have measured in our tests for washer-dryers.